 It will save you a TON of time in the kitchen, and keep that awesome feeling going strong over the next month!
 You can use code SUGARCHALLENGE for $5 off!t!

-– Check out any of these meals and continue to incorporate sugar free recipes in your weekly meal rotation.
+– Check out any of these meals and continue to incorporate sugar free recipes into your weekly meal rotation.

 -Here’s what not to do… Don’t go binge eat brownies, drink a sugary latte, go out for ice cream and eat an entire bag of candy in one sitting.
 Remember that you CHOSE to do this, and even though the challenge is over – you can still be mindful of your food!
 If you do indulge in something sweet, take note of how you feel after it.
 Are you craving more of it?
 Do you feel sluggish?